francoameri/home-lab/v2/README.md

 ## Planned / not yet built

-- NAS (2–4 bay, RAID10, ~2 months out at last check).
+- NAS (2–4 bay, RAID10, ~2 months out at last check) — becomes Tier-2 off-box backup once built, alongside the now-live local Tier-1 PBS datastore.
-- Local Proxmox Backup Server datastore, once a drive bay frees up.
 - Suricata IPS scope decision — currently `lan,opt1,wan` only; once inter-VLAN routing carries real traffic, all of it will hairpin through Suricata on modest hardware, so WAN-only vs. all-interfaces is an open tradeoff to make deliberately, not by default.
 - OpenVPN tls-crypt key rotation — flagged as compromised after appearing unredacted in an exported config during a review pass; deferred since the VPN isn't currently in active use, revisit before either instance goes back into use.
 - Tier-3 (off-site) backup — no off-box backup target exists yet beyond the planned local PBS datastore and eventual NAS; acknowledged gap, not yet scheduled.